 - If you work for an organization part-time or as a temp, you may have access to the in-house job board to see available positions.

 - Also, contact your employed friends or acquaintances to look at job postings within their organizations.

 - Stay abreast of the occupation and industry trends in your field of interest.

 - Determine trends.
 Find out who’s leaving, who’s been promoted and which organizations are growing.
 Send your resume to those organizations where you believe new people will be hired.

 - Write emails or messages asking for advice from people who have written articles you like.

 You own your job search – the result of which is up to you and employers.
-The Center does not “place” students or alumni; we educate our students and our grads to connect with the folks who do make those offers: employers!
+Career Services does not “place” students or alumni; we educate our students and our grads to connect with the folks who do make those offers: employers!